Updated: January 2, 2020

 Brighter Blooms rolled out a new logo, slogan and color scheme in September.
 Both BirghterBlooms.com and their sister site, Fast-Growing-Trees.com made pretty dramatic logo changes.
 Brighter Blooms new slogan is ‘Nature’s Joy, Delivered.’.
 I really like the new color scheme.
 Less bold, more of a pastel palette, except at the bottom of the site.
 Maybe it’s a tribute to their home state Clemson sports colors but that’s a pretty bold purple & orange on the footer.
 Logo’s are very subjective but I’m not sure what they’re going with the branches and berries with the logo?
 Doesn’t seem to have anything to do with ‘brighter blooms’.
 Again, just our opinion, really doesn’t affect you or plants you may buy from them.

 Brighter Blooms Nursery has a decent selection of evergreen trees & shrubs.
-When we checked on November 1st Brighter Blooms had 43 evergreen shrubs and 45 evergreen trees.
-That's a good selection compare to other nurseries online.
-That's actually a few more available then Brighter Blooms has at the beginning of October.
-That's kind of surprising as most nurseries try to reduce their selection & inventory heading into winter.
+When we checked on December 31st Brighter Blooms had 58 evergreen shrubs and 39 evergreen trees.
+That’s a good selection compared to other nurseries online.
 Their field is on the North & South Carolina border.
 This allows them to carry a pretty wide selection of evergreens suitable for most areas of the country.
 It also allows them to continue shipping for warmer climates all year.

-Brighter Blooms has implemented a number of changes this year, including a change to a new shopping cart platform.
+Brighter Blooms has implemented a number of changes in 2019, including a change to a new shopping cart platform.
 In our opinion, most of the updates are good for you.
 We like their new look. it appears Brighter Blooms is constantly testing & trying to improve the user experience.
-There's also a lot of content on each product page for planting, care, pruning, etc.
+There’s also a lot of content on each product page for planting, care, pruning, etc.

 Brighter Blooms (www.brighterblooms.com) and Fast Growing Trees (www.fast-growing-trees.com) are owned by the same company.
 They are a classic online nursery in that they have their own fields where they bring in & maintain their plants until sold.
 They’re not open to the public, all sales are online (or over the phone).
 Brighter Blooms Nursery is relatively young.
 They ranked 19th out of 25 sites reviewed for years active.

 Brighter Blooms has a decent selection of sizes.
 Most are 1 or 3 gallons although we noticed a few that listed a height but not container size.
+That’s a big concern.
+We bought a 3 to 4 foot tree from their sister site and it showed up rooted into a 4 inch pot.
+View unboxing here.
 Free shipping seems to be offered most of the time but with varying minimum order amounts to qualify.
 You can view all website promotions & coupons here.

 Brighter Blooms boasts next business day shipping on most plants if you want your plants shipped right away.
-They do have a page titled; "Shipping Charges" but it doesn't list any shipping charges.
-Just trying to explain how well they pack & ship plants.
+They do have a page titled; “Shipping Charges” but it doesn’t list any shipping charges.
+It’s a page just trying to explain how well they pack & ship plants.
 Maybe we just never noticed it before but, Brighter Blooms now seems to list their shipping rates towards the bottom of all the product pages, right below the reviews.

 Brighter Blooms copy for the 30 day guarantee was changed a few months ago, duplicating what is on their sister site, fast-growing-trees.com.
 It states; “If you have plant issues within the first 30 days give us a call.
 We will review your concerns and provide you with a one-time replacement if necessary.
 Replacement plant shipping cost is at the customer’s expense.”